emad-elsaid/emad-elsaid.github.io/_posts/2020-11-21-the chronicles of a left handed in egypt.md

-Growing up and discovering the internet I naturally found little articles talking about the design choices in alot of products the of course favor the majority of right handed public, like scissors hands (Helping my mother with sewing and cuting clothes was painful all the time but I didn't know until then.).
+Growing up and discovering the internet I naturally found little articles talking about the design choices in alot of products the of course favor the majority of right handed public, like scissors hands (Helping my mother with sewing and cutting clothes was painful all the time but I didn't know until then.).
 The faculty section chairs with right arm for writing I never knew how to use that without twisting my waist.